-During 2017, there were eight active remediation projects which included the cleanup of four contaminated groundwater sites associated with gasoline service stations and four permitted remediation projects involving the cleanup of contaminated groundwater from their non-categorical industrial plume.
+During 2018, there were six active remediation projects which included the cleanup of three contaminated groundwater sites associated with gasoline service stations, two permitted remediation projects involving the cleanup of contaminated groundwater from their non-categorical industrial plume, and one which involved construction dewatering near a contaminated soils.
 The Bureau typically requires these remediation projects be monitored as below:

-Parameter Typical Limit

-Flow Varies (gallons/day)

-Benzene 5.0 ug/L

-Ethylbenzene 700 ug/L

-Toluene 1000 ug/L

-Total Xylene 10,000 ug/L

-Total Lead 15.0 ug/L

-Oil and Grease 10.0 mg/L

-Napthalene 100 ug/L

-MTBE Report
+Parameter Typical Limit Flow Varies (gallons/day) 5.0 ug/L Benzene Ethylbenzene 700 ug/L Toluene 1000 ug/L Total Xylene 10,000 ug/L 15.0 ug/L Total Lead Oil and Grease 10.0 mg/L100 ug/L Napthalene MTBE Report

 The Director of the Bureau has the discretion of adding additional parameters to this list if deemed necessary to protect the MWPCF and/or the White River and its tributaries.
 All other parameters not specifically listed in the Groundwater Discharge Permits, but contained in the Muncie Code of Ordinances, Chapter 53 Pretreatment Ordinance are also in effect.
 However, no monitoring for any other parameters is required unless deemed necessary by the Director.
-Underground Remediation Discharge permit limits have been exceeded a total of two times in 2017.
+Underground Remediation Discharge permit limits have been exceeded a total of two times in 2018.
 When permit violations occur, the remediation units for these facilities must shut down processes until the problem is corrected and they have submitted acceptable analytical results to the Bureau prior to being allowed to restart.